Copgrove

-Copgrove is a village and civil parish in the Harrogate district of North Yorkshire, England, 5 mi south-west of Boroughbridge and the A1(M) motorway.
+Copgrove is a village and civil parish in the county of North Yorkshire, England, 5 mi south-west of Boroughbridge and the A1(M) motorway.
 The village is close to Rober Beck, which has been influenced by glaciers and overflowing channels.

 Copgrove was described in 1870–72 as:

 The parish is made up of 1000 acre of land.
 The surface is hilly with a single stream running through it, a tributary of the Ure, which separates Copgrove from the parish of Burton-Leonard.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

 The original Old English definition of Copgrove is split up into the 'Cop' and the 'grove' part 'cop meant personal name and the 'grove' part literally means grove, suggesting that the area is a landscapes consisting of woods and many small groups of trees.

 In 1309 Archbishop William de Greenfield of York passed through Copgrove.
 The parish mainly consisted of the Hall, the Church and a well that has been discovered.
 The Holy Well is on a public footpath which runs from Copgrove village through the fields belonging to Copgrove Hall: a large cistern that had been let into the course of an underground stream.
 History shows that the well was thought to be usable again as a sacred healing bathing place.
 People came to seek a cure for their ills in the miraculous waters of St Mungo's Well.